Research Based Arguments for New Housing Policies in Benefit of All

 Изследване на съществуващите общински политики и практики за подобряване на жилищните условия на уязвими групи в община Сливен

-Based on that study, recommendations will be made for improving the local housing policies and practices.
-The recommendations will be consulted and discussed at round tables with the Municipality of Sliven and the Municipality of Targovishte in order to initiate debate and trigger the mutual collaboration with public authorities and other stakeholders with the common aim to formulate adequate municipal housing policies, programs and regulations.
-The project will contribute to better articulation of the housing needs of the vulnerable groups in Sliven and Targovishte and will support the work of local municipalities in the development of a Municipal Housing Program.
+Based on that study were made recommendations for improving the local housing policies and practices.
+The recommendations were consulted and discussed at round tables with the Municipality of Sliven and the Municipality of Targovishte in order to initiate debate and trigger the mutual collaboration with public authorities and other stakeholders with the common aim to formulate adequate municipal housing policies, programs and regulations.

 Read more about the recommendations included in both studies here:

 Препоръки за подобряване на жилищните политики в община Търговище